python-pillow/Pillow/README.md

 In fact, in order for the blur operation to be Gaussian, there should be no additional parameters.
 When the radius value is too small the blur procedure ceases to be Gaussian and if the value is excessively big the operation gets slowed down with zero benefits in exchange.
-For the benchmarking purposes, the radius was set to sigma × 2.5.
+For the benchmarking purposes, the radius was set to `sigma × 2.5`.

 Following script was used for the benchmarking procedure: https://gist.github.com/homm/f9b8d8a84a57a7e51f9c2a5828e40e63